 Those who have been fully vaccinated with the Pfizer, Moderna or Johnson & Johnson vaccines can now receive a booster shot.

 New students will have an assigned move-in time on Friday, August 20.
 On arrival, all first-year and transfer students and families must report first to the central check-in at Schar Center to receive orientation materials.
 Students must show confirmation that they’ve submitted vaccination documents by pulling up Elon’s My Readiness portal on their smart phones.

 Students who have not submitted their vaccination documentation or those exhibiting COVID-19 symptoms will be required to be tested for the virus at Schar Center.
 Please read this notice about the use of masks and other COVID-19 policies related to move-in and orientation weekend.

 (updated Monday-Friday mornings)

 Campus vaccination status: As of Sept.
 15, 2021, 96% of all students have been vaccinated and 91% of all full-time employees have been vaccinated.

-*Daily New Cases Reported on Campus includes confirmed positive COVID-19 cases among students, faculty and staff reported to the university.
-This includes both symptomatic and non-symptomatic cases of those who were on campus during the time when they were contagious.
-In cases where a student or employee fails to disclose to the university that they have tested positive, the university will have no way of knowing and sharing that information.
-Thus, the information on this dashboard includes only cases that the university has been made aware of.
+*Daily New Cases Reported on Campus includes confirmed positive COVID-19 cases among students, faculty and staff, identified through campus testing or reported to the university by individuals or medical sources.
+This includes both symptomatic and non-symptomatic confirmed cases of those who were on campus during the period when they were contagious.

 ***On-Campus Testing includes all COVID-19 screening tests administered by the university during required weekly testing for non-vaccinated individuals, as well as symptomatic and asymptomatic tests administered by campus health personnel.